-A combination of detailed ground magnetic, Ohm-Mapper electromagnetic ("EM"), and bathymetrically corrected gravity surveys were completed on the Bishop property, 40 kilometres southwest of the Diavik diamond mine.
+A combination of detailed ground magnetic, Ohm-Mapper electromagnetic (EM), and bathymetrically corrected gravity surveys were completed on the Bishop property, 40 kilometres southwest of the Diavik Diamond Mine.
 The majority of the survey work focused on previously identified airborne anomalies near the diamondiferous Bishop kimberlite discovered by GGL over a decade ago as well as the area surrounding the Courageous kimberlite located 12 kilometres to the south.
+The Bishop kimberlite geophysical anomaly is described as a moderate gravity low with coincident resistivity low EM signature.
+Two earlier drill campaigns proved the Bishop kimberlite to be a complex body with multiple kimberlite intercepts across a 250-metre by 160-metre area.